Skip to content

 TL;DR

-StructXLIP adopts edge maps as proxy representations of visual structure and introduces three structure-centric losses during CLIP fine-tuning — edge-structure text alignment, local region-text chunk matching, and edge-color image connection.
-By maximizing the mutual information of multimodal structural representations, the model is guided toward more robust and semantically stable optima, surpassing existing competitors on cross-modal retrieval tasks.
+StructXLIP utilizes edge maps as proxy representations of visual structure, introducing three structure-centric losses (edge-structural text alignment + local region-text block matching + edge-color image connection) during CLIP fine-tuning.
+By maximizing the mutual information of multimodal structural representations, the model is guided toward a more robust, semantically stable optimal solution, outperforming existing competitors in cross-modal retrieval tasks.

 Background & Motivation

-VLM fine-tuning is optimized via global contrastive loss, yet structural information in images (edges, spatial relations) is never explicitly modeled, resulting in a lack of structure sensitivity when handling complex scenes.
+Key Challenge: VLM fine-tuning relies on global contrastive loss optimization, yet structural information (edges, spatial relationships) is never explicitly modeled.
+Consequently, the model lacks structural sensitivity when encountering complex scenes.

 Method